Sabarimala Temple: Timings, History & Online Ticket Bookings

 It’s interesting to note that different sources have different lists of the 12 jyotirlingas.
 A few holy manuscripts list the Vaidyanath temple in Parli (Maharashtra) as one of the 12 jyotirlingas rather than the Vaidyanath temple in Deoghar, which is also known as the Baijnath temple.

-Another scripture claims that one of the 12 jyotirlingas is the Baijnath temple in Himachal Pradesh.
+Another scripture claims that one of the 12 Jyotirlingas is the Baijnath temple in Himachal Pradesh.
 This list has caused some confusion.
 Yet, all three temples are regarded as being quite sacred and have a great deal of local significance.

 The architecture of Baijnath Temple hits the north Indian style in the shape of ‘Nagara’.
 And the technique of this temple is blended with many architectural events which are commonly known in Orissa.
+As a result, Himachal Pradesh is the only state with such a creative fusion.

 There are two entrances, one on each side, with balconies on either side of a huge vestibule in the middle.
 It’s called the Mandap.
 A tiny porch supported by four columns is located in front of the Mandap.
 Nandi, Lord Shiva’s mount or vahan, is seated on this porch.
 The walls of the inner sanctum, where the Shivling is located, are decorated with paintings and drawings.

 The complex’s stone walls have inscriptions detailing the history of the Baijnath Temple.
 A shrine to Lord Shiva once stood on the same site as the current temple, according to inscriptions on the temple walls.
-Clean, well-kept lawns and lush, verdant gardens are unique and ancient scripture of this temple.
+Clean, well-kept lawns and lush, verdant gardens are unique and ancient scriptures of this temple.

 The legend of Baijanth Temple is associated with the great devotee Ravan of Lord Shiva.
 Ravan was the king of Lanka (Palace of Gold) but do you know the story behind becoming the king of Lanka?
 There is an ancient story of being the king of Lanka as we all know that Ravan was the sworn devotee of Lord Shiva.